 That's why it is important to include all types of people in clinical studies.

-All parents care about their children, no matter what their educational level, how much money they have, what language they speak, or where they live.
-However, if you are a member of a minority group, what's important to you - or what concerns you - may be different from what is important to another parent.
+No matter what their educational level, how much money they have, what language they speak, or where they live, all parents care about their children.
+However, if you are a member of a minority group, what's important to you—or what concerns you—may be different from what is important to another parent.

 These are very real and important concerns.
 And no one should feel uneasy about being in or asking any questions about a clinical study.

 The doctors and nurses know that you are worried about your child and may be unsure about joining a study.
 They are glad when you ask questions and take control of your child's healthcare.
 No one expects parents to understand the medical terms or even understand at first what a study is about.
 Just ask questions until you get the answers that you understand.